TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/mikrotik-ltap/_index.md

 ![MikroTik-Devices](portal-lora-disable.png)

-In the device settings, click the **Network Servers Dropdown** to view available servers.
+In the device settings, click the **Network Servers** drop-down menu to view available servers.
 Choose the server you just created.

 Select **Public** for the Network.